Frequently Asked Questions

 For more details please see the Quentry Technical Specifications

-5. Can I anonymize the data before uploading?
+5. Can I de-identify the data before uploading?

-Yes.
-When using Quentry cloud-based or desktop uploader tools, users can anonymize (de-identify) DICOM image datasets before uploading.
+Using Quentry’s web-based or desktop uploader tools, users can de-identify DICOM image datasets before uploading.

 Images are then de-identified (Protected Health Information is removed) in accordance with the DICOM standard during the upload process.